Supporting Our Troops

 Veteran Employee Resource Group

-AT&T’s Veteran Employee Resource Group (ERG) is more than 30 years old and serves more than 7,000 members.
-This group creates an instant community for veterans joining the company and involves them in outreach, philanthropy and volunteerism opportunities – including ways to refer fellow veterans for jobs at AT&T. AT&T veterans serve as Career Ambassadors and represent AT&T at veteran career events and through our Careers for Veterans Job Search Advisor program.
+AT&T’s Veteran Employee Resource Group (ERG) is more than 30 years old and serves more than 9,600 members.
+This group creates an instant community for veterans joining the company and involves them in outreach, philanthropy and career opportunities – including ways to refer fellow veterans for jobs at AT&T. AT&T Veterans serve as Career Ambassadors and represent AT&T at veteran career events and through our Careers for Veterans Job Search Advisor program.

 Our ERG members take advantage of multiple opportunities to interact with senior AT&T leaders and make connections across business units and functional areas.